 The World Health Organization has rejected reports that it warned COVID-19 could be spread through handling cash.
 WHO spokeswoman Fadela Chaib said, ‘WHO did NOT say that banknotes would transmit COVID-19, nor have we issued any warnings or statements about this.’

-Being able to keep using cash during this period is vitally important for many people, particularly disadvantaged people such as those with literacy issues, on low incomes, and without regular access to phone or internet services.
+The Royal Australian Mint has received significant comments and requests for help from those who have been denied the use of cash as a means of payment.
+Based on the feedback, being able to keep using cash during this period is important for many people.
+To disallow cash as a means of payment could disadvantage or discriminate against people such as those with literacy issues, on low incomes, or without regular access to phone or internet services.